One Person. One Weird Idea.

 AI goes deep

-It researches the broader topic, finds related sources, and builds a full guide with structured sections and citations.
+It researches the broader topic, finds related sources, and writes a full script with cited claims and clean chapter breaks.

-Every guide on obyo is free to study with a free account.
-Funding a guide costs a small fee to cover the AI generation costs, but once it exists, it's here for everyone.
-The person who funds a guide is a patron of knowledge, not a gatekeeper to it.
+Every course on obyo is free to listen to with a free account.
+Funding a course costs a small fee to cover the AI generation and narration costs, but once it exists, it's here for everyone.
+The person who funds a course is a patron of knowledge, not a gatekeeper to it.

 The one-person thing